Vese10/CityLife/README.md

 ## Usage example

 The app is supposed to contact the Teleport API and return the chosen city's life quality.
 So you have simply to enter the city name and click on the button "take info".
+You have an example down here:

  [![Screenshot2.png](https://i.postimg.cc/x89FQBfZ/image2.png)](https://postimg.cc/XGDgcHyK)

+## Skills

+The skills used to create this project are:
+ - HTML;
+ - CSS;
+ - SCSS;
+ - JavaScript;

 ## Author and Contacts